sccbioinformatics/SCC_CSENS_docs/README.md

-# SCC LS2 docs
+# SCC COSMOS-SENS docs
-Aurora documentation from the eye of a bioinformatician
+Documentation about COSMOS-SENS for users at the SCC.

 The documentation is created by using the python package MkDocs.